 Skip to contents

-Estimate targeting weights for covariates specified in formula.
-The target means are specified with targets and the maximum distance between each weighted covariate mean and the corresponding target mean is specified by tols.
+Estimates stable balancing weights to generalize a sample characterized by supplied covariates to a given target population.
+The target means are specified with targets and the maximum distance between each weighted covariate mean.
 See Zubizarreta (2015) for details of the properties of the weights and the methods used to fit them.

 Usage